TimoGuy/BTZC_game_engine/Hawsoo_devnotes.md

         - [x] Make another non-player character that has simple movement.
         - [x] Test it with an imgui edit.

-- [ ] Delete the old system.
+- [x] Delete the old system.
 Gut it out.
+    - [x] Ensure that saving the scene actually saves the scene.
+    - [x] Remove the debug draw lambda from the renderer.

 - [ ] Make merge request.
 >-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-